Is An Injury Received as a Result of Horseplay an OSHA Recordable?

 Scenario: Two of your supervisors completed their work for the day and entered the change trailer to change clothes and proceed home.
 There was some bantering back and forth between the two concerning how to beat the traffic at shift’s end.
 The discussion escalated into a physical confrontation where one supervisor allegedly pulled a knife and struck the other in the right bicep, causing a laceration that required sutures to close.

-Question: Is the injury the one employee received an OSHA recordable or not?
+Question: Is the injury the one employee received as a result of horseplay an OSHA recordable or not?

 To see OSHA’s entire response click here.

 In addition the Recordkeeping Handbook makes the following statement “Illegal activities and horseplay:… OSHA has not adopted any of these recommended exceptions in the final recordkeeping rule because excluding these injuries and illnesses would be inconsistent with OSHA’s longstanding reliance on the geographic presumption to establish work-relatedness.
 Furthermore, the Agency believes that many of the working conditions pointed to in these comments involve occupational factors, such as the effectiveness of disciplinary policies and supervision.
 Thus, recording such incidents may serve to alert both the employer and employees to workplace safety and health issues”.

 Can a self-inflicted injury be an OSHA recordable?
 Click here for the answer.